How to Bring More Natural Light into your Home

 Rooflights really let the light into this kitchen extension

-Clerestory Windows If you need to bring more natural light into your home without losing valuable wall-space and want to keep a degree of privacy, Clerestory windows could be the answer to your prayers.
-Although mainly seen in the commercial sector or in contemporary/smart houses and apartments, these little gems are windows at high level (above your eye line) which can solve issues, such as overlooking in new extensions (which helps with planning permission) or hiding an ugly feature next door.
+Clerestory Windows If you need to bring more natural light into your home without losing valuable wall space and want to keep a degree of privacy, Clerestory windows could be the answer to your prayers.
+Although mainly seen in the commercial sector or in contemporary/smart houses and apartments, these little gems are windows at a high level (above your eye line) which can solve issues, such as overlooking in new extensions (which helps with planning permission) or hiding an ugly feature next door.

 Clerestory windows can bring natural light in without losing wall space

 Bi-fold Doors With the continued trend for open-plan living; bi-fold doors are still very popular.
 They allow you to open up part of a wall or the whole of the back wall of a house; thereby joining your home with your garden space.
-If you have a smaller space you could consider French doors; but you will need to have the room for them to open out or inwards onto a wall.
+If you have a smaller space you could consider French doors, but you will need to have the room for them to open out or inwards onto a wall.